WASHINGTON, DC PETWORTH APARTMENTS

 Meridian Hill Park is located on the former home of President John Quincy Adams.
 Once converted into a public park in 1910, Meridian Hill Park included an Italian style garden, thirteen basin cascading fountains, a statue of Joan of Arc and Dante, as well as a James Buchanan Memorial.
 Meridian Hill is open during daylight hours and there are no entry fees.

 Park Place at Petworth Metro is the perfect place to call home.
-Schedule a visit to our Washington, D.C.
+Contact us below to learn more about our Washington, D.C.
 Petworth apartments today!